fanquake/core-review/gitian-building/README.md

 wget -P inputs https://downloads.sourceforge.net/project/osslsigncode/osslsigncode/osslsigncode-1.7.1.tar.gz
 ```

-If you want to build macOS signatures, you'll need to get hold of the macOS 10.11 SDK.
+If you want to gitian build for macOS, you'll need to get hold of the macOS 10.11 SDK.
 You can read the documentation [here](https://github.com/bitcoin/bitcoin/blob/master/doc/build-osx.md#deterministic-macos-dmg-notes) about how to create it.
 Once you have `MacOSX10.11.sdk.tar.gz`, place it in `gitian-builder/inputs/`.